dentarg/auth0-blog/_posts/2017-12-04-using-jwts-with-net-core-2.markdown

 ---
 layout: post
-title: "Using JSON Web Tokens with .NET Core 2"
+title: "Using JWTs with .NET Core 2"
-description: "A practical tutorial showing how to use JWTs in a .NET Core 2 application."
+description: "A practical tutorial showing how to use JSON Web Tokens in .NET Core 2 applications."
-date: 2017-12-04 08:30
+date: 2017-12-05 08:30
 category: Technical Guide, Microsoft, ASP Net Core
 author:
   name: "Andrea Chiarelli"